lucasvegi/Elixir-Code-Smells/README.md

   end
   ```

-  The new mix task ``PopulateIsCustomShop``, shown next, has only the responsibility to perform data manipulation, thus improving the code testability:
+  Furthermore, the new mix task ``PopulateIsCustomShop``, shown next, has only the responsibility to perform data manipulation, thus improving testability:

   ```elixir
   defmodule Mix.Tasks.PopulateIsCustomShop do